Electronic Resources and Research Databases

 Gale Virtual Reference offers several reference books on a wide variety of topics that are freely available to you.
 History, literature, medicine, science, etc. Each reference book is completely searchable and split into individual articles for easy retrieval and printing.
 Use your library card number to login.

-Learning Express Practice Tests (funded by LiLI) is a resource to help you learn new computer skills, study for standardized tests like the ACT or SAT, assist in earning your GED, prepare for Real Estate licensing, and more.
-Use your library card number as your user name, create a password, and download the LE media player.
+Learning Express Library (funded by LiLI) is a resource to help you learn new computer skills, study for standardized tests like the ACT or SAT, assist in earning your GED, prepare for Real Estate licensing, and more.

 LiLI is a collection of shared databases provided by Libraries Linking Idaho.
 The subjects range from academic, to auto repair, to art, to health--nearly every topic will find some treatment.
 Log in with your zip code and city to access any database.